Keystone and Raven, LLC

 How well does your current leadership function and communicate?
 Who are your next leaders?
 And how are you preparing them to lead?
 Leaders set the culture, direction, and expectations of the company.
 And just like any other job, it takes practice, training, and self-awareness to lead well.
 Prepare for success with leadership assessments, transition planning, and training.

-Are you winning enough?
-Focused on the right things?
+Are you focused on the right things?
 Using your resources wisely?
-Most professional services firms developed their marketing and BD organically, over time.
+Getting the results you want?
+Most professional services firms develop their marketing and BD organically, over time.
 It's time to get intentional.
-An audit will help you figure out where to focus internally to help you stand out in your industry.
+An audit will help you figure out where to focus internally to help you stand out externally.

 Result: Full marketplace acceptance of the combined company.
 Staff retention of 100% through first two years after acquisition (no unplanned departures).
 Developed integration plan with members of both firms in one day, covering immediate, short-term, and long-term objectives and corresponding communication plan.

-Purpose: Analyze employee satisfaction interviews to discover why there was low morale across multiple office locations.
+Project Purpose: Analyze employee satisfaction interviews to discover why there was low morale across multiple office locations.
 Research and make recommendations for addressing the employee concerns.
-The process included:
+Included:

 Result: Engagement increased by 10% between the initial interviews and the next survey.

-Purpose: Develop big, achievable goals for the marketing and communications department of a national company with a 3-year timetable.
-The process and plan had to:
+Project Purpose: Develop big, achievable goals for the marketing and communications department of a national company with a 3-year timetable.
+The plan:

 Result: The team met for a day and a half and created their first 3-year marketing strategic plan, with nine initiatives, co-champions of each initiative, next steps, timelines, and talking points.
 At 18 months into the plan, every initiative is on track or ahead of schedule.